Skip to content

 Advertisement

-If you are not a Canadian citizen or permanent resident and want to study in Canada for a period longer than six months at post-secondary level, you will need a Canada study permit.
+If you are not a Canadian citizen or permanent resident and want to study in Canada for a period longer than six months at post-secondary level, you need a Canada study permit.

 Explore this page, as well as our other study in Canada resources, to learn more about the process of coming to Canada to study on a study permit.